Dimitris-Arabatzis/Dimitris-Arabatzis/README.md

 ## Who Am I 👋

 Hello, my name is Dimitris Martin Arampatzis.
-I’m an engineer at CubeRM where i develop the backend using mostly .NET and the Azure Stack, but _this blog, its content and opinions are my own._
+I’m an engineer at CubeRM where i develop the backend using mostly .NET and the Azure Stack.
 I am currently located in Thessaloniki, Greece where i work remotely.

 ## Interests 👀